Reavers (comics): Upstarts and humans

 As part of the Upstarts' game, Trevor Fitzroy dispatches Sentinels to the Reavers' Australian hideout to kill Pierce and anyone else they find there.
-In the ensuing battle, only Pierce, Lady Deathstrike and Cylla escape the massacre, Pierce seemingly only making it as far as the Hellfire Club before he is "killed".
-Cylla later resurfaces, allying herself with Bloodscream in an attempt to murder Wolverine.
-However, Bloodscream betrays her and sucks the life from her, killing her.
+In the ensuing battle, only Pierce, Lady Deathstrike and Cylla Markham (the second Skullbuster) escape the massacre.
+Pierce puts together a new group of Reavers, composed of young anti-mutant humans.
+Reavers member Joshua Foley leaves the group after learning that he is a mutant.

-However, most Reavers somehow survive their supposed deaths.
-They later return to battle the X-Treme X-Men on behalf of the Shadow King.

-Donald Pierce puts together a new group of Reavers, composed of young anti-mutant humans (with the exception of Elixir, who at the time was unaware that he was a mutant).
-They are defeated by Karma, Elixir, and a handful of young mutants.
-The group later breaks Pierce out of prison, but with Elixir as bait, they are lured into an ambush and captured by the same five mutants who stopped Pierce when he first betrayed the Hellfire Club's Inner Circle.

 Messiah Complex

-The latest incarnation of the Reavers in Messiah Complex by Humberto Ramos.
+The latest incarnation of the Reavers in Messiah Complex.
+Art by Humberto Ramos.

-The Reavers return to play a role in the comic book crossover storyline "Messiah Complex" event under the leadership of Lady Deathstrike.
-Deployed as an elite commando unit designed to eliminate organized mutant resistance, the Reavers confront Cable in Alberta, Canada before being attacked by the new X-Force.

-In the ensuing battle, Deathstrike and the Reavers are all terminated by Wolverine's strike team, but not before killing the mutant Caliban and injuring Cable.
+The Reavers appear in the "Messiah Complex" storyline under the leadership of Lady Deathstrike.
+Deployed as an elite commando unit designed to eliminate organized mutant resistance, the Reavers confront Cable in Alberta, Canada, before being attacked by the new X-Force.
+In the ensuing battle, Deathstrike is killed by Wolverine's strike team.
+Pierce and the Reavers are imprisoned under the supervision of General Callahan, who uses them as a personal scavenger crew in exchange for the Reavers receiving augmentations.

-Cable and X-Force

-The Reavers play a small role in Cable and X-Force - Volume 4.
-Pretty Boy, Bonebreaker, Skullbuster (female), and Skullbuster (male) are quickly dispatched by Hope Summers and Cable before being able to deploy an ICBM.